View on GitHub

 python -m src --config-filename config.toml

-That’s it!
-This will monitor changes to test.txt and execute a command if it changes!
+That’s all!
+It will monitor test.txt and execute the command when changes occur!

 Try editing the file:

-Note: The single-line format above is a formal TOML notation using inline array representation.
+Note: The single-line format above is a valid TOML syntax using inline array notation.
 A more readable multi-line format is also available (see the Configuration section for details).

 Usage

-Run the file watcher by specifying a configuration file:
+Run the file watcher by specifying the configuration file:

 python -m src --config-filename config.toml